Skip to content

 Employer incentives

-A new £2,000 SME hiring incentive applies to starts aged 16 to 24, paid in two instalments at day 90 and day 365.
+A new £2,000 SME hiring incentive applies to starts aged 16 to 24, paid in two instalments at day 90 and day 365, so though pitched as a hiring incentive it is to all purposes a participation bonus.
 The existing incentives for 16 to 18-year-olds and for 19 to 24-year-old care leavers and EHCP holders remain.
-A Universal Credit hiring incentive for those aged 18 to 24 is paid directly by government.
+A Universal Credit hiring incentive is also introduced for those aged 18 to 24 is paid directly by government.

 Co-investment